1whohears/DiamondStarCombat/wiki/Custom Content Without Code.md

 - `ir_missile`: A missile that tracks heat sources.
 - `track_missile`: A missile that tracks the entity that the player selects with their radar.
 - `torpedo`: Same as track missile, but it doesn't explode in water.
+- `dumb_torpedo`: Does nothing in the air, goes straight when it touches water.
 - `anti_radar_missile`: These missiles target radar sources.

 ### All Weapons Parameter List